SokombaGit/TS_Acedemy_Capstone_project/README.md

 -   **Average cost per customer**: ₦2,196.59

 ## Installation and Setup
-To run this notebook, you will need to install the following Python libraries:
+To run this notebook, you will need to install the following Python libraries

-File path: Telco Customer Churn.csv
+'File path: Telco Customer Churn.csv'

 ```bash
 pip install pandas numpy scikit-learn matplotlib seaborn